Baseline Surface Radiation Network (BSRN)

 Note

-Unlike most solar radiation monitoring networks, the BSRN website does not have a subpage for each station (with photos, etc.).
+Unlike some solar irradiance monitoring networks, the BSRN website does not have a subpage for each station (with photos, etc.).
 This would have been very useful when assessing the usage of the station, for example, in regards to the potential impact of nearby structures, etc. Note a few photos of the BSRN stations can be found here.
 The station logbooks are also not available.

 It should be noted that many of the BSRN stations are also part of national station networks.
 For example, the Southern Great Plains and the Eastern North Atlantic sites are part of the ARM program under the US Department of Energy.
 Similarly, all of the stations in the SURFRAD network all part of the BSRN.